Magmi183/woowoo-language-server/README.md

 1. Go to file used in the `.include` statement ✅
 2. Go to definition of `Object`, `Document part` or `Outer environment` 🔲
    - based on `label` meta information

+### Renaming

+1. Workspace-wide renaming of symbols 🔲
+   - todo (describe what can be renamed)